 There are eight house guests at the castle when the story opens – all of whom have been invited by their host, a Mr Owen, who is absent and whom none of the guests has ever met.

 The guests are elderly English Judge Arthur Cannon (Wilfrid Hyde-White), reformed alcoholic Harley Street practitioner Dr Armstrong (Dennis Price), private detective William Henry Blore (Stanley Holloway), actress Ilona Bergen (Daliah Lavi), American pop star Mike Raven (Fabian), retired army officer General Sir John Mandrake (Leo Genn), American engineer Hugh Lombard (Hugh O’ Brien) and English secretary Ann Clyde (Shirley Eaton).

 The castle is run by a German couple – the Grohmanns – who complete the Ten of the title.

 The others realise that their host is a psychopath delivering retribution for their sins and – even more disturbingly – the killer is one of them.
-In addition, the killer removes one figurine from the fruit dish centerpiece on the dining table the centerpiece on the dining room table each time a guest is murdered.
+In addition, the killer removes one figurine from the fruit dish centrepiece on the dining table each time a guest is murdered.